hack-lu/hackathon.lu-website/content/datasets.md

 At **hackathon.lu 2026**, we believe in the power of **open data** and **large datasets** to drive innovation, foster creativity, and enable groundbreaking solutions in open-source security tooling.
 To support participants in their [projects](/projects/) and [topics](/topics/), we will provide access to a curated selection of **public and semi-public datasets** spanning various domains.
 These datasets are contributed by different organizations, and we welcome additional contributions to further enrich the resources available during the hackathon.

+If you plan to use one of the dataset during the hackathon, let us known in advance in the [hackathon.lu discourse](https://discourse.ossbase.org/c/hackathon-lu/5).

 ## Datasets

 <img src="/images/greynoise-logo.svg" alt="greynoise" style="background-color: lightgray;"/>